zhouhoujun/type-mvc/README.md

 import { TypeOrmModule }  from '@mvx/typeorm-adapter';

-// 1. use MvcHostBuilder to boot application.
+// 1. use MvcApplication to boot application.
 MvcApplication.run();

-// 2. use bootstrap module to boot application
+// 2. use MvcApplication module to boot application

 @MvcModule({
     // baseURL: __dirname,